IshantL/OOPS-in-JS/README.md

 if new removes-> 'this' refers to windows object.

 ```
+Every object has constructor property and
+object.constructor returns the function who create that object.

 3. Primitive and Reference Types
 4. Working with properties
 5. Private Properties